Regulation of products

 Directive 85/374/EEC of 25 July 1985, on the approximation of the laws, regulations and administrative provisions of the Member States concerning liability for defective products, also known as the EU Product Liability Directive (EU PLD), imposes a strict liability on producers of defective products marketed in the EEA.

 Practice Note: The EU Product Liability Directive considers what constitutes a defective product under the EU PLD, who in the supply chain may be liable, their degree of liability and any contributory negligence issues, the type of damages that may be awarded and the various defences available to a producer.
-It considers significant cases of the Court of Justice, looks at reports on the efficacy of the EU PLD and plans for future
+It considers significant cases of the Court of Justice.

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.